You are not broken. You are still running the version of yourself that got you here.

 Access

 Engage the material that lives below where language can reach.
-Approached with rigor and preparation.
-Held inside a structured container.
+Approached with rigor, held with steadiness.
+Nothing forced.
+Nothing rushed.

 Expand